Secure your website with a Free Let’s Encrypt SSL certificate. Trusted by 100,000+ websites globally!

 Contribuidores e programadores

-“SSL Zen – Free SSL Certificate & HTTPS/SSL Redirect for WordPress” é software de código aberto.
+“SSL Zen – Free Let's Encrypt SSL Certificate & HTTPS/SSL Redirect WordPress Plugin” é software de código aberto.
 As seguintes pessoas contribuíram para este plugin:Contribuidores

-“SSL Zen – Free SSL Certificate & HTTPS/SSL Redirect for WordPress” foi traduzido para 2 locales.
+“SSL Zen – Free Let's Encrypt SSL Certificate & HTTPS/SSL Redirect WordPress Plugin” foi traduzido para 2 locales.
 Obrigado aos tradutores pelas suas contribuições.

 Interessado no desenvolvimento?